stefanMadzharov/order_processor/README.md

 - Output Excel file `orders_dd_mm_yy.xlsx` will be saved in the current working directory.
 - Contains grouped and deduplicated sticker order data ready for production.
+- The Error output helps you fix archive problems

 ---